-Triggers are business rules you define that run immediately after tickets are created or updated.
+Triggers are business rules that run immediately after a ticket is created or updated and automatically perform actions if specified conditions are met.
 For example, a trigger can be used to notify the customer when a ticket has been opened.
-Another can be created to then notify the customer when the ticket is solved.
-Admins and agents with permission to manage business rules can create and manage triggers.

 - Enter a Category for your trigger.

 - Click the Add condition button under Meet All of the following conditions and/or Meet Any of the following conditions.

 - If you add conditions under Meet All of the following conditions, all of the conditions must be true for the trigger to fire.

 - If you add conditions under Meet Any of the following conditions, one or more of the conditions must be true for the trigger to fire.

 - Select a condition from the Conditions drop-down list.
 See Building trigger condition statements for a list of the available trigger conditions.

 Note: It is recommended to keep your trigger statements simple.
 The more complicated a trigger is, the harder it will be to troubleshoot and maintain.